hlavacs/ViennaGameAILibrary/README.md

 ```
 The boolean specifies whether to use multithreading (default: false), and ```numThreads``` is the number of threads needed to run in parallel (default: 4).

-This process will work on the Regions defined when the navmesh is created (see *ViennaGameAILibrary* : 514-537).
+This process will work on the Regions defined when the navmesh is created (see lines 871-894).
 The number of regions depends on the navmesh size, and by default they are set to each contain 9 * 9 nodes (9 on the *x* axis, 9 on the *y* axis).
 Depending on the navmesh size, this can be changed accordingly to maximize performance.
 If multithreading is used, each thread receives ```totalNumberOfRegions / numThreads``` regions.

 The following picture shows how the regions would look like on top of the demo for path finding by using the default values.
 Each orange square represents a region.